Four Dots

 • Legacy technical debt: Multiple CMS platforms, deprecated code, and architectural decisions made years ago by teams long gone

-• Scale challenges: Issues that are minor annoyances on 500-page sites become catastrophic at 500,000 pages
+• Scale multiplication: Issues that are minor annoyances on 500-page sites become catastrophic at 500,000 pages

 • Migration risk: Replatforming a 100,000-page ecommerce site isn’t the same as moving a brochure site to a new theme